-The annual Marion Spencer Fay Award will be presented to Carrie L. Byington, MD, by the Institute for Women’s Health and Leadership on Wednesday, October 16, 2019, in the Student Activities Center on the College of Medicine’s Queen Lane campus (2900 W. Queen Lane, Philadelphia, PA 19129).
-Byington will present a lecture at 4 p.m.
-A reception will immediately follow the lecture and award presentation.
+The annual Marion Spencer Fay Award was presented to Carrie L. Byington, MD, by the Institute for Women’s Health and Leadership on Wednesday, October 16, 2019, in the Student Activities Center on the College of Medicine’s Queen Lane campus (2900 W. Queen Lane, Philadelphia, PA 19129).
+Byington presented a lecture, which was follwed by the award presentation and a reception.

 Dr. Byington currently serves as vice chancellor for health services at the Texas A&M University System.
 She is being honored with the Marion Spencer Fay Award for her leadership in the study of pediatric infectious disease, her expertise and contributions in patient care, disease prevention, education and ground-breaking research.
 In addition to her stellar achievements, Dr. Byington has demonstrated an impressive commitment to mentoring and advancing women and underrepresented populations in the health care field, as well as a humanitarian approach to immigrants and rural communities.